 NOTE: If using Xero as your accounting system, ensure Xero payment settings are set to Synced both ways or Pushed to Xero.
 QuickBooks Online payments are set by default to sync both ways.
 Some users prefer to entirely manage their payments through their accounting system.
 If this is the case, you can leave this section blank; the prepayment details will be imported from your accounting system and applied to the order once a prepayment is made.

 With an Advanced Purchase, you can have one invoice to cover the entire purchase order or to cover one or more separate deliveries.
-Invoice is a document issued by the supplier which indicates product and/or service details provided (such as quantities, agreed pricing on goods and/or services provided) and may include other additional costs (such as freight charges, fees, etc.).
-Approval of the authorised purchase order is required before you can create an invoice.
+Invoice is a document issued by the supplier that indicates product and/or service details provided (such as quantities, agreed pricing on goods and/or services provided) and may include other additional costs (such as freight charges, fees, etc.).
+Approval of an authorised purchase order is required before you can create an invoice.

-NOTE: A new Advanced Purchase will be created with your default Input Method: Stock First or Invoice First; the input method cannot be changed.
-To change your default input method, go to Settings -> General Settings -> Purchase process customisation.
+NOTE: The new Advanced Purchase will be created with your default Input Method: Stock First or Invoice First; the input method cannot be changed.
+To change your default input method, go to Settings → General Settings → Purchase process customisation.
 Advanced Purchases that have been converted from existing Purchase Orders will have the input method selected in the existing purchase order.
 New Advanced Purchases will take the order of whichever (stock received or invoice) is authorised first.
 This guide focuses on Invoice First orders; however, the process is almost identical for Stock First purchases.

 To process invoices for an Advanced Purchase: